lorenSchmidt/value_derivative_xy/README.md

-this is a js implementation of a value noise function which gives you the slope for your point (x, y) as well as the value. this is useful for terrain generation and other sorts of procedural generation, for example constraining vegetation to level areas, determining the facing of a slope to place wind erosion features, or deepening water erosion channels on steeper surfaces. the value returned is in the format { value, x slope, y slope}.
+this is a js implementation of a value noise function which gives you the slope for your point (x, y) as well as the value. this is useful for terrain generation and other sorts of procedural generation. examples include constraining vegetation to level areas, distortion effects, or deepening water erosion channels on steeper surfaces.

+note that you can get the facing from the slope by getting Math.atan2(y slope, x slope). this is useful for such things as placing spokelike features, or applying directionally dependent processes to sand dunes.

+the value returned is in the format { value, x slope, y slope}.

 normally, value noise is interpolated using a blend function. by getting the derivative of this, we can directly get slope at an arbitrary location without sampling multiple points on the curve. this approach generalizes to n dimensions.